hllj/hllj.github.io/_pages/reading.md

 ## This is where I read

 {% for post in site.posts %}
-  {% if post.path contains 'articles' %}
+  {% if post.path contains 'reading' %}
      {% include archive-single.html %}
   {% endif %}
 {% endfor %}